 He has a long white beard, wears a red bishop's dress and red mijter (bishop's hat).
 He holds a crosier (long gold colored staff with a fancy curled top) and a big book with all the children's names in it, stating whether they have been good or naughty during the year.
-He rides a white horse called Amerigo and is assisted by many mischievous helpers with black faces and colorful outfits, modeled after Moorish/ Spanish clothing.
-They’re all called Zwarte Piet (Black Pete) in Dutch and we Arubans adopted this name into our vocabulary.
+He rides a white horse called Amerigo and is assisted by many mischievous helpers with colored black faces and colorful outfits, modeled after Moorish/ Spanish clothing.
+They are called Zwarte Piet (Black Pete) in Dutch.
 Originally Sinterklaas had only one helper, supposedly from African origin, whose name was Piet or Pieter (Pete/Peter).
 Through the years stories about Zwarte Piet’s real origin and background have come and go, always changing or adapting this characters' myths.

 Every year in November, thousands of children welcome Sinterklaas at the Aruba Ports Authority.
 They sing songs for him as he arrives by steamboat from Spain.
 Once ashore, he parades through L. G. Smith Boulevard to Havenstraat (behind the Royal Plaza Mall) to finalize at the Census office.
 The activities for kids are held with music and animators.
 This event is broadcasted live on national television and radio stations so everyone can see Sinterklaas and his Zwarte Piets throwing candy and pepernoten (read pay-per note-an, small round ginger bread-like cookies) into the crowd.
 During his stay, Sinterklaas visits schools, hospitals, shopping centers and parties.